-An introduction into working with long exposure and the tilt-shift lens exemplified through the creation of my image Fluid Time I – Chicago Skyline
+An introduction to working with long exposure and the tilt-shift lens exemplified through the creation of my image Fluid Time I – Chicago Skyline

-Many thanks to SmugMug , kind sponsors of my black and white fine art workshops , for featuring my imae Fluid Time I together with the story behind it.
+Many thanks to SmugMug for featuring my image Fluid Time I together with the story behind it.
 I’m really honored by this feature, as SmugMug is a true leader in the field of photography sites and in promoting inspiring photography.

 Read here the full text of “Fluid Time I – Making Of” – The story behind the photograph and how I realized it, step by step.